 If you’ve ever had Spanish Cider, Txakolí can often be served the same way.
 Poured from high above to add the (extra) carbonation and release the aromatics.
 On the nose it has almost a salty green apple note with minerality.
 It continues in that tone on the palette.
 It has ripe, almost bruised apple and a bit of flintiness or wet stone.
 When carbonated, this is honestly one of my all-time favorite white wines!

-If the Rieslings of your past were too sweet yet you were intrigued by the underlying flavor then dry Rieslings are going to be your new summer white bestie.
-Beautiful floral notes with honeycomb, citrus, and at times, a bit of petrol or rubber.
+If the Rieslings of your past were too sweet yet you were intrigued by the underlying flavor, then dry Rieslings are going to be your new summer white bestie.
+They feature beautiful floral notes with honeycomb, citrus, and at times, a bit of petrol or rubber.
 On the palette you can expect ripe apple alongside all of those classic summer fruits – peach, nectarine, pineapple, and at times a bit of lemon or lime.
 Don’t be scared off by the sweetness you may have experienced in the past.
 Dry Rieslings truly are a delight!

 Sancerre and Chablis